zerrorzero/socket-C-S/README.md

 # socket-C-S
-some socket progamming by C
+some socket programming by C